 A water worship center, a mummification area and an entry checkpoint into Cusco are what you’ll be seeing.
 You’ll probably be content with 30 minutes at each site.

-You’ll be driving through the heart of the Inca Empire today—Sacred Valley.
+No Peru trip would be complete without a proper trip to the Peruvian Andes.
+You’ll be taking a little road trip into the heart of the Inca Empire—Sacred Valley—passing iconic locations such as Pisac, Maras, and Ollantaytambo.
 It’ll be a whole lot of Inca ruins, but maybe even more exciting is the scenery.
-Peru ‘s Andes Mountains are awe-inspiring, and you’ll be awe-ing at every stop you make.
+Peru’s Andes Mountains are awe-inspiring, and you’ll be awe-ing at every stop you make.

 First, drive 40 km (25 miles) to Pisac.
 It’s not far, but you’ll need an hour for the trip.
 This isn’t a highway!
-Once there, you might overlook the Inca ruins and just stare at the views.
+Once there, you might overlook the Inca ruins and just stare at the views of Sacred Valley.
 But the ruins of the fortress are vast, so they’ll require at least an hour or two of your attention.

 Then you’ll head to Chinchero, a picturesque town where the locals still dress in traditional clothing.
 If you can come here on a Sunday you’ll experience a very nice market, not as touristy as most others.
 The drive between Pisac and Chinchero is 1.5 hours and about 75 km (45 miles).

 Time for lunch!
-And we have a secret gem for you: Make sure to stop by the very local and very cute restaurant called El Maqt’a.
-It’s a gem we found on the road between Chinchero and Urubamba.
+And I have a secret gem for you: Make sure to stop by the very local and very cute restaurant called El Maqt’a.
+It’s a gem I found on the road between Chinchero and Urubamba.
 See here for the location of El Maqt’a and don’t expect them to have a website, but do expect the pink corn beer, chicha.
-More details in our Best Restaurants in Peru article

 Continue 15 minutes from the restaurant to Moray, where the Incas experimented with growing different crops, and the circular sunken terraces are a very cool leftover of that agricultural laboratory.

 Twenty minutes further and you’ll be stopping at Maras, which is a whole side of a mountain filled with thousands of salt evaporation pools.
-This is the spot where you’ll be buying a separate ticket at the entrance for s/10.
+This is the spot where you’ll be buying a separate ticket at the entrance for PEN 10.
 Allow 30 minutes for your visit.

-We have a dedicated Moray and Maras article for these two sites.
+We have a dedicated Moray and Maras article for these two Inca sites.

-Since you’re heading out to Machu Picchu Pueblo tomorrow morning, it makes no sense to go back to Cusco for the night today.
+Since you’re heading out to Machu Picchu tomorrow morning, it makes no sense to go back to Cusco for the night today.
 Instead, stay at one of the hotels in Ollantaytambo.
-There are spectacular resorts there and especially around Urubamba, which is only 20 km (12 miles) away.
+There are spectacular resorts there and especially around Urubamba, which is a city only 20 km (12 miles) away.

-At Tambo del Inka, a Luxury Collection Resort & Spa, Valle Sagrado, you get not only luxury everything, an exceptional spa and pool, but staff are also happy to share their Inca knowledge.
-It’s like nothing is impossible at Tambo del Inka.
+At Tambo del Inka, a Luxury Collection Resort , you get not only luxury everything, an exceptional spa and pool, but staff are also happy to share their Inca knowledge.

 The first part of your day is going to be spent getting to Aguas Calientes, otherwise known as Machu Picchu Pueblo.
-You’ll want to go relatively early in the morning, because you have a big day ahead of you—Machu Picchu!
+You’ll want to go early morning, because you have a big day ahead of you—Machu Picchu!

 The train trip from Ollantaytambo to Aguas Calientes takes 1.5 hours, costs USD 120 one way, and takes you through more stunning scenery, as you’ve probably gotten used to in Sacred Valley by now.
 There are two train companies to choose from: Peru Rail and Inca Rail.

-You’ll want to buy your train tickets directly from the company websites right at the time you buy your Machu Picchu tickets, which should be up to 6 months before your visit.
-For instructions on how and when to buy tickets, read our All You Need to Know for Visiting Machu Picchu article
+You’ll want to buy your train tickets directly from the company websites right at the time you buy your Machu Picchu entrance ticket, which should be 3–6 months before your visit.
+For detailed instructions on how and when to buy tickets, see my article about How to get to Machu Picchu.

 Once in Aguas Calientes, head over to the bus ticket office, Consettur, to get your tickets for the bus.
 Those cost USD 24 return.